-For a standard 16 person / 16 day trip we recommend 5, 18’NRS boats.
+For a standard 16 person / 16 day trip we recommend five 18’NRS boats.
 If you have personal boats as well, but need several Ceiba boats to carry additional gear we will work with you to decide what is the best number of boats for your trip.

-- With an 18’ NRS a total of 4 people, including boatmen, will fit on the raft
+- An 18’ NRS raft can fit a total of 4 people, including boatman.

-- With an 16’ NRS a total of 3 people, including boatmen, will fit on the raft
+- A 16’ NRS raft can fit a total of 3 people, including boatman.

-- With a 14’ NRS a total of 3 people, including boatmen, will fit on the raft.
+- A 14’ NRS raft can fit a total of 3 people, including boatman.

 - Oarlocks allow more oar movement, enabling the rower to feather the oars, draw the oars into the raft, or pull the oars out of hydraulics.